HofmeisterAn/accelerate/README.md

 1. Initialization — setting up
 2. Identifying the repositories to operate on
 3. Performing a mass clone of the repositories
-4. Makeing changes in each repository
+4. Making changes in each repository
 5. Committing changes to each repository
 6. Creating a pull request for each repository

+> [!NOTE]
+> To use Accelerate with Azure DevOps, you need to provide an access token that has the necessary permissions to create pull requests.
+Assign the generated access token to the environment variable `AZUREDEVOPSSETTINGS__AUTHTOKEN`.
+In the future, we will rely on the Azure CLI, and this token will no longer be necessary.